Vocabulary Auction: Preparation

 Vocabulary Auction: Finishing Up

 Now that the auction is over, it’s time for students to try to win their money back.
 Go down the list and have the winning group define the word.
 If they can, they get their money back, and can double down by using the word correctly in a sentence.
 If they cannot, the second highest bidder gets a chance.
-If they are also unsuccessful, the next highest bidder gets a chance, and so on, until one group gets it right.
+Then if they are also unsuccessful, the next highest bidder gets a chance, and so on, until one group gets it right.
 When all terms have been defined, the winner is the team with the most money.

 Like this ESL Activity?